dumbrava2001/amdaris-ioc/AssignmentIoC/README.md

 1. SRP (nesting classes)
 2. OCP (hardcoded lists)
 3. KISS
+4. DRY

 ## What refactoring techniques did you use?

 1. Extracting behaviour and reduce complexity by creating individual separated classes
+2. Separation of concerns by creating class services for individual subdomain
+3. Using repositories to save critical data (domain, employers) for using in CRUD operations
+4. Extracting small chunks of logic into smaller methods